kaustavdm/website/blog/semver-rolling-release-strategy.md

 - philosophy
 ---

-I decided to take a hybrid approach for relase versioning on a new project I have joined.
+I decided to take a hybrid approach for release versioning on a new project I have joined.

 I have been rather disillusioned with semver, and though I love semver, the disillusionment is about the inconsistency with which semver is applied to projects.
 In a project that I control alone (or with likeminds), I prefer semver because it conveys, as the name says, semantic information about the state of the software.